Frequently Asked Questions

 Where do you get all those different wools for the little sheep you make?

 I purchase raw wool fleece directly from shepherds in Oregon and across the USA.
-There are as many breeds of sheep as their are breeds of dogs.
+There are as many breeds of sheep as there are breeds of dogs.
 Different wools have different uses, and different breeds do better in different climates.
 The fleeces I buy for my work are hand spinning quality.
 That means they are free of vegetal matter, matting, breaks, or other problems, thanks to the significant efforts of shepherds who take care to grow such lovely fiber.
 Each fleece can weigh anywhere from 1.5 to 10 lbs. when it is shorn.
 After washing, the fleeces will weigh less (sometimes as much as 40% less) since the grease and dirt will be removed.

 Are there any 100% American wools in your products?

 Yes.
 The wools I source from shepherds are 100% American, and the yarns used to embroider the felted ball ornaments are 100% American.
 The wool for the embroidery comes from sheep raised in the American Southwest, the wool is then scoured in the Southeast, and finally carded, spun and dyed in the Midwest.
+Pendleton Woolen Mills also sources raw wool from American shepherds.

 Are most of your things One-of-a-Kind (OOAK) or done in multiples?